Arizona Debt Relief Guide

 Retirement in Arizona

-Although Arizona has warm climate, it’s increasing cost of living in metropolitan areas often leads to migration.
-As a result, Arizonians may consider moving to states like Georgia due to their affordability.
-And for the 21% of retirees relying on Social Security for at least 90% of their income, a low cost of living is the biggest draw.
+Although Arizona has a warm climate, the increasing cost of living in metropolitan areas often leads to migration.
+As a result, Arizonans may consider moving to other states due to their affordability.
+And for the 45% of Arizonan retirees relying on Social Security for at least half of their income, a low cost of living is the biggest draw.

 Average Arizona insurance premiums

-Like most states across the U.S., Arizona operates under a fault-based system when it comes to car accidents.
-For this reason, along with an average of $1,417 yearly for auto insurance premiums, it is important for injury and property damage victims to have proof of liability in order to be compensated for their losses.
+Like most states across the U.S., Arizona operates under a fault-based system regarding car accidents.
+Arizona’s average auto insurance premiums are $2,737 yearly.
+Since insurance is so expensive, it is important for injury and property damage victims to have proof of liability to be compensated for their losses.

 Helpful resources for Arizonians facing hardship